Atlas (computer): Legacy

 Atlas had been designed as a response to the US LARC and STRETCH programs.
 Both ultimately beat Atlas into official use, LARC in 1961, and STRETCH a few months before Atlas.
 Atlas was much faster than LARC, about four times, and ran slightly slower than STRETCH - Atlas added two floating-point numbers in about 1.59 microseconds, while STRETCH did the same in 1.38 to 1.5 microseconds.
+Nevertheless, the head of Ferranti's Software Division, Hugh Devonald, said in 1962: "Atlas is in fact claimed to be the world's most powerful computing system.
+By such a claim it is meant that, if Atlas and any of its rivals were presented simultaneously with similar large sets of representative computing jobs, Atlas should complete its set ahead of all other computers.".
 No further sales of LARC were attempted, and it is not clear how many STRETCH machines were ultimately produced.

 It was not until 1964's arrival of the CDC 6600 that the Atlas was significantly bested.
 CDC later stated that it was a 1959 description of Muse that gave CDC ideas that significantly accelerated the development of the 6600 and allowed it to be delivered earlier than originally estimated.
 This led to it winning a contract for the CSIRO in Australia, which had originally been in discussions to buy an Atlas.

 Ferranti was having serious financial difficulties in the early 1960s, and decided to sell the computer division to International Computers and Tabulators (ICT) in 1963.
 ICT decided to focus on the mid-range market with their ICT 1900 series, a flexible range of machines based on the Canadian Ferranti-Packard 6000.

 The Atlas was highly regarded by many in the computer industry.
 Among its admirers was C. Gordon Bell of Digital Equipment Corporation, who later praised it:

-Technical description
+In June 2022 an IEEE Milestone was dedicated to the "Atlas Computer and the Invention of Virtual Memory 1957-1962".

+Design

 Hardware

 The machine had many innovative features, but the key operating parameters were as follows (the store size relates to the Manchester installation; the others were larger):